Our social groups are a great way for children to improve peer interactions in a facilitated and supportive environment.

 Many children with executive function challenges may have difficulty initiating tasks, asking for help, manipulating multiple things at once and with organization.

 All of these areas of difficulty can make it difficult to participate in the classroom and in peer situations.

 Most of the social skill groups are embedded with some instruction of social thinking concepts but with some groups it is the sole focus.
 These groups may target areas such as: flexible thinking, problem solving, emotional regulation and perspective taking.

-Therapists use a variety of curriculums including Michelle Garcia Winner's Social Thinking curriculums and the Zones of Regulation.
+Therapists use a variety of curriculums including the Social Thinking curriculums and the Zones of Regulation.